fahimfss/RL/DQN/README.md

 GIF: A human player playing Meteors.
 A more accurate representation (mp4) of the game can be found [here](https://github.com/fahimfss/RL/blob/master/DQN/MeteorGame/gifs_vids/run_human.mp4).

-### Why Create A Game And Not Use OpenAI GYM environments
+### Why Create a New Game and Not Use OpenAI GYM Environments
 Mainly for these reasons:
 * I wanted to learn how custom environments can be created for RL
 * Most of the DQN based implementations out there already use OpenAI GYM environments.
-I wanted to see how those implementation works in a custom environment
+I wanted to see how those implementations work in a custom environment
 * Lastly, an RL agent that can play Meteors is a good first step.
 But ultimately, I want to create an RL agent that is able to generate the game (i.e. throw the meteors) so that a human player can play against it.